Wavelyio/wavely-docs/docs/api/geolocation-api.md

 **Description**

-Gets the latest location of the company SIM card.
+Get the latest location of the company SIM card.

 **Endpoint**